Feature/General

 Ramsey Center at UGA

-Children may use the facilities on weekends and daily during the
+Children may use the facilities on weekends and daily during

 summer while accompanied by an adult with membership